Extended phase-space symplectic integration for electron dynamics: Abstract

 \section{Abstract}

-We investigate the use of extended phase-space symplectic integration [M. Tao, Phys.
-Rev. E 94, 043303 (2016)] for simulating two different classes of electron dynamics.
+We investigate the use of extended phase-space symplectic integration for simulating two different classes of electron dynamics.
 The first one, with one and a half degrees of freedom, comes from plasma physics and describes the classical dynamics of a charged particle in a strong, constant, and uniform magnetic field perturbed by a turbulent electrostatic potential.
 The second one, with an infinite number of degrees of freedom, comes from physical chemistry and corresponds to Kohn-Sham time-dependent density-functional theory.
 For both we lay out the extension procedure and stability condition for numerical integration of the dynamics using high-order symplectic split-operator schemes.
 We also identify a computationally inexpensive metric that can be used for on-the-fly estimation of the accuracy of simulations.
-Our work paves the way for broad application of symplectic split-operator integration of classical and quantum Hamiltonian systems with finite and infinite number of degrees of freedom.
+Our work paves the way for broad application of symplectic split-operator integration of classical and quantum Hamiltonian systems with finite and infinite number of degrees of freedom by comparing different modes of implementation of extended phase space integration.

 \keywords{ Hamiltonian dynamics; symplectic scheme; time-dependent density-functional theory }